How to Tell If You Have Iron Deficiency Anemia

 Blood tests can identify an iron deficiency, but that’s only part of the evaluation during an office visit.
 Those with mild symptoms may discover they are anemic during an annual checkup.

 Your doctor first will determine what is causing your anemia.
 Treatment will then focus on both the iron deficiency and the underlying cause.
-If your diet is the culprit, Dr. Lustig offers several tips for improving your iron intake.
+If your diet is the culprit, Dr. Brill offers several tips for improving your iron intake.

 Other good sources include: